 Companies usually have a policy of ensuring staff don’t talk to each other about their salary packages.
 In some companies, including places where I’ve worked, disclosing details of your remuneration with other staff is regarded as a serious offence.
 Of course employers have access too their company pay data so they can compare your package with other employees – they often also have access to pay information from other companies in their sector.
 Sometimes this is informal, though there are organizations that collect and sell salary data on an industry-by-industry basis.

 You won’t get far finding this kind of information from job advertisements.
-Recruiters are often coy about salary levels – for precisely the reason that they don’t want to alert existing employees to how much extra they would be prepared to pay newcomers.
-In fact, you don’t often get to know what the salary for a job is until you are at a late stage of the recruitment process.
+Recruiters are often coy about salary levels.
+They don’t want to alert existing employees to how much extra they would be prepared to pay newcomers.
+You don’t often get to know what the salary for a job is until you are at a late stage of the recruitment process.

 Armed with information

 If you are a prospective employee, you need to get as much salary information as possible before entering negotiations.
 Indeed, you need to know if it is even worth bothering to negotiate.
-Likewise, if you are looking to negotiate a pay rise from your existing employer, you need to know what other people doing the same job elsewhere are earning.
-This benchmark not only gives you useful ammunition, but it also lets you know whether you should stay or move to a new position should your negotiation fail.
+Likewise, if you are looking to negotiate a pay rise from your existing employer, you need to know what other people doing the same job elsewhere earn.
+This benchmark gives you useful ammunition.
+It also lets you know whether you should stay or move to a new position should your negotiation fail.

 As far as I’m aware, there’s no equivalent of salary.com in Australia and New Zealand (if you know of one then email me).
-Salary.com is a US site where you can get fairly detailed data about what other people with your skill set earn in any particular city or region.
+Salary.com is a US site.
+It shows data about what other people with your skill set earn in any city or region.